Congratulations on your new addition and welcome to Hakuna Matata Veterinary Clinic!

 - They are called Bronchicine and Pneumodog

-- Male Dogs we recommend neutering between 6-12 months- some owners do not want to castrate their large breed male dogs too soon as they feel it will interfere with growth- that’s fine but we do recommend to neuter them by age 5-6 to prevent prostate problems
+- Small to Medium Male Dogs we recommend neutering between 6-12 months- some owners do not want to castrate their large breed male dogs too soon as they feel it will interfere with growth- that’s fine but we do recommend to neuter them at the age of 12 – 18 months and no later than age 5-6 to prevent prostate problems.

-- Female Dogs we recommend spaying at 6 months, before their first season, the main reason for this is to dramatically reduce the risk of mammary tumours- which are quite an aggressive kind of tumour- like in humans
+- For female Dogs we recommend spaying at 6 months, before their first season, the main reason for this is to dramatically reduce the risk of mammary tumours- which are quite an aggressive kind of tumour- like in humans

-- Also – every time a female dog has a season, without having a litter of puppies- they have increased risk of getting pyometra- a severe, life threatening infection of the uterus.
+- Also – every time a female dog has a season, without having a litter of puppies- they have an increased risk of getting pyometra- a severe, life-threatening infection of the uterus.

 We recommend that you deworm your puppy every time you have them vaccinated and thereafter every 3 months.